Court Marriage in Nepal | Marriage Registration in Nepal: Executive Summary with Latest Updates Till November 2023 – Exclusive 3 Mins Read

 With the implementation of the ‘Muluki National Civil Code’ in 2017, new legal provisions regarding marriage have been enacted & enforced.
 After the implementation of this code, marriages are registered in a district court in Nepal.
 There are currently 77 district courts, and applicants may register marriage in any of the courts, depending on their residence or convenience.

 Section 70 of the Muluki Civil Code lists the following criterias for a man and a woman to get married.

 - Both man and woman must accept each other as wife and husband.

 - Marrying couple must not be in blood relation such that they can be punished for incest.

 - Both man and woman must be unmarried or single or divorced.

 - Both man and woman must have completed 20 years in age.

 However, the law has created a reservation for the caste (tribe) where it is culturally acceptable to marry one’s relatives.

 Court Marriage in Nepal is executed as per the legal provision mentioned in Section 77 of the Muluki Civil Code.
 For the purpose of this article, ‘man’ and ‘woman’ are collectively referred as ‘Applicants’.

-The requirement for the Court Marriage or Marriage Registration is very simple and straightforward.
+The process for the Court Marriage or Marriage Registration is very simple and straightforward.
 An application can be filed in the District Court of the respective district where the Applicants reside.
 The law requires Man or Woman or both Applicants to have stayed at least 15 days in the respective district where the application is being filed.
 In case if Applicants are outside Nepal , they can apply in the respective Nepali Embassy or Consulate.
 If Applicants are outside Nepal, they must demonstrate that they have stayed at least 15 days in the Country where the application is being filed.
-[However, due to lack of the procedural directives, the Nepali Embassies in foreign countries have not initiated the marriage registration process.]
+[However, due to lack of the procedural directives, the Nepali Embassies in foreign countries have still not initiated the marriage registration process.]

 Information Required for Court Marriage in Nepal: